Thursday, January 1, 2026

 Source List:

-The Cry Of Love 2014 CD: 4
+Valleys Of Neptune CD: 4

 Rainbow Bridge 2014 CD: 1

-The Jimi Hendrix Experience box CD: 3, 7, 9-13
+The Jimi Hendrix Experience box CD: 5, 7-11

 Greetings!
 This is my newly assembled album Hear My Train A-Comin', the fourth and final one by the original lineup of the Jimi Hendrix Experience.
 It's a double album, with the first disc being recorded in the studio, and the second live on stage.
-When Hendrix died, he left a huge wealth of studio material in varying states of completion; in this fan's humble opinion, not a single official posthumous studio album has been up to par with the three incredible ones he released during his lifetime, so I have taken it upon myself to reassemble the best albums possible out of the stuff he never got the chance to release, and this is a keystone installment in that series.
+When Hendrix died, he left a huge wealth of studio material in varying states of completion; in this fan's humble opinion, not a single official posthumous studio album has been up to par with the three incredible ones he released during his lifetime, so I have taken it upon myself to reassemble the best albums possible out of the stuff he never got the chance to release, and this is a significant installment in that series.
 Hear My Train A-Comin', along with more soon-to-come albums, is meant to complement and sit alongside Are You ExperiencedAxis: Bold As LoveElectric Ladyland (as well as my already-posted reassemblies of First Rays Of The New Rising Sun and War Heroes).
 There are minimal overlapping songs between them, and all tracks are taken from a specific set of sessions so as to show where the fast-evolving guitarist was, stylistically speaking, at that point in his too-brief career.
 Most importantly, the track sequence has been laboured over to create the most satisfying and cohesive collection of music as is possible with the material at hand, to the point where it sounds like a normal studio album.

-But first, some historial context for this recording project.
+But first, some historial context.
 After finishing their double album opus Electric Ladyland in the summer of 1968, Hendrix re-entered the studio that October to produce (and play all over) Northern Irish rock band Eire Apparent's Sunrise (1969), their only full-length LP.
 Eventually, the rest of the Experience decided to join him there, at T.T.G.
 Studios in Hollywood, possibly in part because it had one of the first 16-track recorders in the world at the time.
 There they began recording new music.
 It seems Hendrix was creatively exhausted, and he had stopped writing songs in the same way that he used to, instead turning to jamming as his source for new musical ideas.
 That is to say that he didn't have much in the way of new, complete songs to bring to the sessions.
 No doubt the inhumane pressures of fame and immense success were at least partly to blame for this, and he is known to have eventually come to use the studio as a refuge from the whirlwind outside, although this may or may not have been the case quite yet.

 The Electric Ladyland (1968) cover art in Jimi's home country of the U.S.A..

-The cover for Hear My Train (taken from 1971's The Cry Of Lovewhich
+The cover for Hear My Train (taken from 1971's The Cry Of Loveis intended to mirror it.

-by Jimi's close friend Nancy Reiner, the wife of his manager.
+The blue cover was made by Jimi's close friend Nancy Reiner, the wife of his manager.

-Soon enough, though, sessions wrapped for the year, and the trio focused on their many upcoming live performances instead.
+Soon enough though, sessions wrapped for the year and the trio focused on their many upcoming live performances instead.
 They were, after all, busy promoting their new album which had topped the prestigious American charts for two weeks!
 As often happens when bands graze the stratosphere of success, tensions began to rise; in this case, it was between Hendrix and bassist Noel Redding; it would seem that their work ethics were clashing.
 Sessions resumed from February to April 1969, and here are excerpts of Redding's diary from the time, as quoted on Wikipedia from the book Ultimate Hendrix (which I don't have), and they make pretty clear why they stopped working together: "On the first day, as I nearly expected, there was nothing doing [in the studio] ...
 On the second it was no show at all.
 I went to the pub for three hours, came back, and it was still ages before Jimi ambled in.
 Then we argued ...
 On the last day, I just watched it happen for a while, and then went back to my flat."

 Sunrise by Eire Apparent.
 Hendrix's fingerprints are all over it.